 Once you’ve gone through each button, add a link to your website.
 The links and buttons on this page should all be functional.

 There aren’t any search options or categories to choose from, are there?
-Do you have a 404 page that redirects readers back to your site if a link on it doesn’t work?
+Do you have 404-page redirecting readers to your site if a link doesn’t work?

 Use your mobile device to explore the shop.
 Are you sure the measurements you gave are correct?
 Is it easy to push the buttons?
 Is it possible to see photos well on a small screen?

-Before I wrap up my guide, I hope you got the idea of how to build an eCommerce shop online like a professional.
+Before I wrap up my guide, I hope you understand how to build an eCommerce shop online like a professional.

 An eCommerce online store is not only a marketplace for buying and selling goods.
 Companies may use it to provide better customer service that enhances their brand, attracts new consumers, and builds a loyal client base for long-term business.